Bonang Matheba: Television and film

+In early September 2024, Matheba was announced as the host of Miss Universe pageant.

+Matheba, along with Billy Porter, hosted the Earthshot Prize Awards held in Cape Town on 6 November 2024.

 Radio

 In 2009, Matheba received a call from radio station YFM in which she was told that she'll be added to the new line-up of presenters.
 She received her own weekend afternoon show called, "The B* Hive", which was an instant success mainly focusing on young listeners.
 She then left the radio show in 2014.

 Matheba was announced as a new radio DJ for radio station Metro FM in 2015.
 She replaced Siphokazi January who became the new Metro FM veteran.
 Matheba's slot show The Front Row, had a great and joyful listenership until a dispute with the radio station's manager, after an on-air reshuffle that saw Bonang hosting the show alongside her rumored longtime industry rival Lerato Kganyago without her notification arose.
 Outraged by their lack of communication, Bonang resigned from the radio station the next day.

 Fashion

 In 2008, Matheba made a collaboration with retailer Legit in launching her first clothing line, "Just B".
 She then partnered with a London-based designer to create a handbag collection called "Baby Star".

 In 2014, high-end South African retail brand Woolworths, revealed a collaboration with Bonang.
 They dropped a lingerie line "Distraction By Bonang", which is still ongoing as new collections were introduced.

 In 2018, Matheba alongside Superbalist, dropped a collection of T-shirts named "BONANG by Bonang Matheba".
 The T-shirts had famous Bonang quotes printed on them, including "Mo'ghel", "Give The People What They Want" and "#IAmBonang".